Interventional radiology (IR) is a branch of clinical radiology utilising minimally-invasive image-guided procedures to diagnose and treat diseases.

 This is a huge growth area (no pun intended) in IR.
 Techniques are relatively new and indications expanding.

-Many people do not consider biopsy as interventional radiology as it is a diagnostic rather than therapeutic procedure, however a significant proportion of biopsies are performed by interventional radiologists.
+Many people do not consider biopsy as interventional radiology as it is a diagnostic rather than therapeutic procedure and most clinical radiologists (diagnostic) peform these, however in many centres a significant proportion of biopsies are performed by interventional radiologists.

 A week in the life of an IR trainee